itzgoldenleonard/BullseyeGolf-server/README.md

-# GolfPin (backend)
+# BullseyeGolf (backend)

-GolfPin is a digital scoreboard for the golf contest/minigame called "nærmest hullet"/"nearest pin".
+BullseyeGolf is a digital scoreboard for the golf contest/minigame called "nærmest hullet"/"nearest pin".
 This is the repo for the backend server handling the API, built with python flask.
 Currently the project is in early alpha.

 ## Features